cristyduran/cristyduran/README.md

 ### Hi there 👋, my name is Cristy
 #### I am a fullstack software engineer

-I'm Cristina, from California, and I specialize in Software Engineering.
 I really enjoy creating full stack applications that make my life as a teacher easier.
 Although I love learning new languages, have most fun specializing in Javascript libraries with an additional interest in SQL databases.
 I'm also a bootcamp graduate and am open to software engineering and development positions where I can thrive as part of a team.

 Skills: REACT / JS / HTML / CSS / SQL / Node.JS